Winnipeg Jets: Playoff years (2017–present)

 The Jets struggled in the 2019–20 season due to the departure of many high-profile defencemen such as Jacob Trouba, Tyler Myers and Dustin Byfuglien, but were still in contention for a wild-card spot when the league shut down due to the COVID-19 pandemic.
 The Jets were awarded a playoff spot as part of the expanded format, but injuries to star forwards Mark Scheifele and Patrik Laine in the first game of their series against the Calgary Flames in the qualifying round handicapped the team and they were eliminated 3–1 in the best-of-five series.
 Goaltender Connor Hellebuyck was also awarded the Vezina Trophy for being the league's best goaltender.
 The Jets won their fourth consecutive playoff berth in the 2020–21 season and swept the Edmonton Oilers in the first round but were themselves swept in the second round by the Montreal Canadiens.

 In the 2021–22 season, the Jets finished a disappointing sixth in the Central Division, missing the playoffs.
 At the start of the 2022–23 season, forward Blake Wheeler was stripped of the team captaincy.
 The Jets then clinched the 2023 playoffs at the end of the regular season, but were defeated by the eventual Stanley Cup champion Vegas Golden Knights in five games in the first round.
 Before the start of the 2023–24 season, forward Adam Lowry was appointed team captain.
 The Jets then clinched the second seed in the Central Division, but lost to the Colorado Avalanche in five games in the first round.

 In February 2024, NHL commissioner Gary Bettman stated that the threat of the Jets facing relocation was not a concern and gave a vote of confidence.

 During the 2024–25 season, the Jets won their first Presidents Trophy and their division championship for most wins (56), most points (116).
-They would then win against St. Louis Blues in the first round in seven games before eventually losing to Dallas Stars in six games.
+They would then win against the St. Louis Blues in the first round in seven games before eventually losing to the Dallas Stars in six games.

+On September 24, 2026, the NHL announced that statistical history of the original Jets franchise would be moved from the inactive Coyotes franchise to the current Jets franchise.
+The records and statistics of the franchise now include both iterations in Winnipeg as well as the Thrashers.